 You can now drag the file into the Source and Timeline panels to start work on it as with any other project.

-2. Video Camera Exceptions
+2. Video Camera Exceptions.

-For some types of video camera there are issues that can be thrown up.
-The key when importing directly from camera output if you find issues is to use the media browser to import the entire folder structure of the avchd output from the camera, this ensures that any needed associated files are included with the MTS files for use.
+For some types of video cameras, there are issues that can be thrown up.
+The key when importing directly from camera output if you find issues is to use the media browser to import the entire folder structure of the AVCHD output from the camera, this ensures that any needed associated files are included with the MTS files for use.
 You end up with the same final point where the clips are in the Project Panel ready to be dragged onto the timeline for editing.

 This is the contents of a card from a Panasonic Camera for instance

-Although in most instances Premiere will set this automatically, there is a button at the top to highlight the file types you are importing, below is our private folder with the button displaying that it is in avchd mode.
+Although in most instances Premiere will set this automatically, there is a button at the top to highlight the file types you are importing, below is our private folder with the button displaying that it is in AVCHD mode.

 Simply select which clips you want to use and import them.